fbz-tec/pgexport/README.md

 ## ⭐ Show Your Support

-If you find this project helpful, please consider giving it a star on GitHub!
+If you find **pgxport** useful:
+⭐ Star the repo & share it with your team!

 ---